janclemenslab/deepss_docs/README.md

 - (Recommended) Remove the existing `docs/_build/` directory
 - Run `jupyter-book build docs/`

-A fully-rendered HTML version of the book will be built in `deepss_book/_build/html/`.
+A fully-rendered HTML version of the book will be built in `docs/_build/html/`.

-### Hosting the book

-The html version of the book is hosted on the `gh-pages` branch of this repo.
-A GitHub actions workflow has been created that automatically builds and pushes the book to this branch on a push or pull request to main.

-If you wish to disable this automation, you may remove the GitHub actions workflow and build the book manually by:

-- Navigating to your local build; and running,
-- `ghp-import -n -p -f docs/_build/html`

-This will automatically push your build to the `gh-pages` branch.
-More information on this hosting process can be found [here](https://jupyterbook.org/publish/gh-pages.html#manually-host-your-book-with-github-pages).

-## Contributors
+## Publish

-We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/postpop/deepss_book/graphs/contributors).
+Publish the book by running `build_and_publish.sh`.
+This will build the book and push the build static html files to the [https://github.com/janclemenslab/deepss/tree/gh-pages]() and make it accessible via [https://janclemenslab/deepss]()

 ## Credits

-This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book).
+This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book) and [https://github.com/c-w/ghp-import]().